-We would like to clarify that it is not intention of the project management course to "preach" for a specific methodology, such as Agile.
+We would like to clarify that it is not the intention of the project management course to "preach" for a specific methodology, such as Agile.
 Rather, the course aims to provide a comprehensive overview of various project management methodologies and frameworks, including PMBOK and other planned based, predictive approaches alongside Agile.
 We emphasize critical analysis and ensure that students understand where different techniques and choices are appropriate, as well as what alternatives exist and when they might be more suitable.

-Our curriculum includes case studies and articles that present different situations and highlight the appropriate methodologies to be This approach applied. helps students appreciate the context in which different project management techniques are effective.
-To further this balanced ensure that perspective is clearly evident, we have updated the study guide to explicitly highlight these areas.
+Our curriculum includes case studies and articles that present different situations and highlight the appropriate methodologies to be applied.
+This approach helps students appreciate the context in which different project management techniques are effective.
+To further ensure that this balanced perspective is clearly evident, we have updated the study guide to explicitly highlight these areas.

-Please refer to Annex 1 for the updated study guides.
+Please refer to Annex 1 for the updated syllabi.